mdhiggins/sickbeard_mp4_automator/README.md

     - `Path` - Full path to your python executable
     - `Arguments` - Full path to `postRadarr.py`
     - For Radarr V3 you'll need to make a .sh or .bat file to combine your path to python and script
+4. **OPTIONAL** If you desire to convert the file before it is handed back to Radarr, disable 'Completed Download Handling' in Radarr settings and configure your download client to use its included script (scroll down to your relevant download client in the readme).
+The script will trigger a specific path re-scan, allowing the conversion to be completed before Radarr starts moving stuff around. **You must use either a download script or enabled Completed Download Handling.
+If neither are used the file will never be passed back**

 Sickbeard Setup
 --------------